 Migrating an online store from WordPress to Shopify starts with a plan, not copying.

-In this post, we will organize the process.
-We will go through data transfer, website migration, 301 redirects, and preserving SEO signals.
-In the end, you'll have a checklist and answers to voice queries.
+In this post, we’ll lay out the process.
+We’ll go through data transfer, site migration, 301 redirects, and preserving SEO signals.
+In the end, you’ll have a checklist and answers to voice queries.

 In 30 seconds:

-- Full data transfer includes products, variants, images, pages, blog posts, customers, and orders.
+- A full data transfer includes products, variants, images, pages, blog posts, customers, and orders.

-- The critical part is the redirect map and 301 redirects in Shopify for the old URLs.
+- The critical part is a redirect map and 301 redirects in Shopify for the old URLs.

-- Before launch, Google indexing, sitemap, duplicate content, and Core Web Vitals are checked.
+- Before launch, indexing in Google, the sitemap, duplicate content, and Core Web Vitals are checked.

-- Then comes on-page SEO, SEO texts, and product descriptions, plus Generative Engine Optimization (GEO).
+- Then comes on-page SEO optimization, SEO copy, and product descriptions, plus generative optimization (GEO).

 Why moving to Shopify becomes a logical step